How to Create a Step Chart in Excel

 This tutorial will demonstrate how to create a step chart in all versions of Excel: 2007, 2010, 2013, 2016, and 2019.

-Step Chart – Free Template Download
+- Step Chart – Free Template Download

-Download our free Step Chart Template for Excel.
+- Download Step Chart Template

 Step charts—which are commonly used to analyze price fluctuations and are cut from the same cloth as line charts—come to the rescue when you need to neatly display regular or sporadic quantitative leaps in values, prices, interest rates, and so forth.